A Better Country

 The Trouble with Patriotism

 There are a lot of people who are very caught up in patriotism.
 Here in the United States it is often equated with being a "good Christian."
-That is to say, if you are a "good Christian" you will also be patriotic, you will also "love your country", and your allegiance will be to the "good, ol' USA".
-"God and country" is a constantly repeated theme, though I'd say that "country and God" was a better word order judging by people's behavior and actions.
+That is to say, if you are a "good Christian" you will also be patriotic, you will also "love your country," and your allegiance will be to the "good, ol' USA" (and, "of course," a specific political party).
+"God and country" is a common theme, though I'd say that "country and God" was a better word order judging by people's speech and actions.

-This is an election year in the U.S. and emotions will be running high in many, many churches.
-Politics is a BIG subject and many pastors will be openly or covertly plugging for the candidate they want all "their members" to vote for.
-(Too bad more of them don't think of the people as God's heritage, as it really is, and let Him lead the people to vote or not vote as HE sees fit.)
+This is an election year [again] in the U.S. and emotions will be running high in many churches.
+Politics is a BIG subject and many pastors will be openly or covertly plugging for the candidate for whom they want all "their members" to vote.
+(Too bad more of them don't think of the people as God's heritage, as it really is, and let Him lead the people to vote or not vote as HE sees fit.
+1 Peter 5:3 Neither as being lords over God's heritage, but being ensamples to the flock.)

-I wonder what some of these folks would think if they heard that many Christians in the former USSR were trying to restore that nation to "it's old glory."
+I wonder what some of these folks would think if they heard that Christians in the former USSR were trying to restore that nation to "it's old glory."
 Or, how about the Christians in Germany trying to restore it "to it's former power and glory."
 They would more than likely rush to tell us that those were not "Christian nations."
-Well, neither is this one.
-And Germany did have much salt during the time of the Reformation.
+Well, neither is this one in reality.
+And besides that, Germany did have much salt during the time of the Reformation.

 The point is that their greed for "old glory" and exaltation of "The Constitution" is very subjective.
-As long as it's old American glory and the U.S. Constitution, then it's worthy of being exalted.
+As long as it's old American glory and the U.S. Constitution, then it's worthy of being exalted, even worshipped.

-Another common thing we see in American churches is the "need", even urgency, to "rescue America" and "restore it to it's Christian foundation."
-These people talk, dream and try to live in the context of "restoring America".
+Another common thing we see among American Christians is the "need," even urgency, to "rescue America" and "restore it to it's Christian foundation."
+These people talk, dream and try to live in the context of "restoring America" or "making it great again."
 I've even heard people go so far as to say that it is our responsibility to "make the leaders of this country live by the Constitution."
+Some even suggest a new revolution to enforce this.
+(You won't find a chapter and verse to support that one, by the way.)

-Unfortunately, many of these people don't bother to tell the whole truth.
+Unfortunately, many of these people either don't know or don't bother to get the whole truth.
 This nation had a salted origin, but it never had Christian foundations.
-The "founding fathers" were a hodgepodge of deists, agnostics, possible Christians, and probable Christians.
+The "founding fathers" were a hodgepodge of deists, agnostics, possible Christians, and probable Christians (...the LORD looketh on the heart, 1 Sam.
+16:7).
 The U.S. Constitution is not a Christian document, and it does not take long to find things in it that are contrary to the word of God.
-Nevertheless, there are many Christians today who are under the delusion that this country was somehow Christian at one time.
+Nevertheless, there are many American Christians today who are under the delusion that this country was somehow "Christian" at one time.
 This is ignorance, whether willful or otherwise.
+The only real way that a nation could be "Christian" is if every citizen were a born again believer.
+This is not possible in this present evil world (Gal.
+1:4).

 It is grievous to see God's people putting nationalism and patriotism before our true Christian heritage.
 Our "Christian heritage" IS NOT connected with the history of the USA in any way.
 Jesus Christ is our only foundation!

-When American Christians, or any other Christians in the world begin to connect their faith and zeal to patriotism, nationalism or tribalism they are building on another foundation.
+When American Christians, or any other Christians in the world, begin to connect their faith with patriotism, nationalism or tribalism they are building on another foundation.
 Or, they are building wood, hay and stubble upon the foundation of Christ.
-At any rate, they will not receive a reward for these wasted efforts.
+They will not receive a reward for these wasted efforts because it is not what we are called to do.

 There is no scripture to prove that we are called as the people of God to rescue world governments.
 We are not commanded to vote anywhere, not even in Romans 13 where Paul specifically gives detailed instructions regarding dealing with the higher powers.
-He was writing to Roman Christians, and it is highly likely that some of them had the "right to vote" as Roman citizens.
+He was writing to Christians in Rome and it is highly likely that some of them had the "right to vote" as Roman citizens, yet he nowhere admonishes them that it is their Christian duty to exercise that "right."
 Apparently Paul did not have a "vision" to see the Roman Empire "rescued for Christ."
-That was a ploy that came later at the birth of the Roman Catholic church.
-Now stop and think about that for a minute.
+That was a ploy that came later with the development of the Roman Catholic church.
+Please stop and think about that.

 Paul's vision was for Jesus Christ.
 He said, For to me to live is Christ, and to die is gain.
 Philippians 1:21 And again, Brethren, I count not myself to have apprehended: but this one thing I do, forgetting those things which are behind, and reaching forth unto those things which are before, I press toward the mark for the prize of the high calling of God in Christ Jesus.
 Philippians 3:13- 14